-a.
+- a.
 The funds under this component of the Scheme will be released by the Central Government to the States/UTs in two installments.
-The first installment of Rs.0.80 lakh or Rs.0.40 lakh per village, as the case may be, will be released immediately on selection of the villages to enable State/UT Governments to carry out capacity building, awareness generation, need assessment, preparation of Village Development Plans and meeting the expenses related to Project Implementation Units etc.
+The first installment of Rs.0.80 lakh or Rs.0.40 lakh per village, as the case may be, will be released immediately on selection of the villages to enable State/UT Governments to carry out capacity building, awareness generation, need assessment, preparation of Village Development Plans and meeting the expenses related to Project Implementation Units etc. - b.
+The balance admissible Central Assistance as 2nd and final installment of Rs.20.00

-- b.
-The balance admissible Central Assistance as 2nd and final installment of Rs.20.00 lakh per village or Rs.9.50 lakh, as the case may be, would be released in respect of villages whose VDPs have been finalized by the Gram Sabha to those States/UTs whose Annual Action Plans for the year have been approved by the Ministry. - c.
+- lakh per village or Rs.9.50 lakh, as the case may be, would be released to the States in respect of villages whose VDPs have been finalized by the Gram Sabha. - c.
 The State Government/UT Administration in turn will release the entire admissible funds under 'Administrative Expenses' to the District Administrations for carrying out capacity building, administrative expenses, awareness generation, initiating non cost based activities, etc..
-Thereafter the entire admissible funds under the 'Gap-filling' component i.e., Rs.20.00 lakh or Rs.9.50 lakh per village, as the case may be, will be released by the State Government to the District Administration, once the VDP of the selected villages is approved by their District level Committees so that the planned works can be executed without any delay.
+Thereafter the entire admissible funds under the 'Gapfilling' component i.e., Rs.20.00 lakh or Rs.9.50 lakh per village, as the case may be, will be released by the State Government to the District Administration, once the VDP of the selected villages is approved by their District level Committees so that the planned works can be executed without any delay.

-10.Committees:
+10. Committees: